Creating Narrated Presentations Using Microsoft PowerPoint for Windows

 - Determine Publishing rights for the video.
 Private: only you can see the video.
 Unlisted: Media is available to anyone with a link.
 Published: Media will be available according to the entitlements on the published destination (i.e., Kaltura Channel).

 Making Video Accessible

 Content uploaded for student use in your course needs to be made accessible.
 View the Making Course Video Content Accessible resource for directions.

 Making Changes To Your Presentation

 The process documented is designed to make updates to your narrated presentation easy.
-To make changes to an existing presentation, you will need to open your original PowerPoint file.
+You will need to open your original PowerPoint file to make changes to an existing presentation.
 Make any changes to slide text and design as needed.
 To update audio, review the RECORDING section to re-record changes for any slide.